Reliable offsite backups for your Minecraft server

 What the workflow looks like in practice

-What matters is visible outcomes and a structure you can move into your setup right away.
+What matters is visible outcomes and a structure you can adopt right away.

 Included